-Our customers

-Band preference

-The target is that our customers spontaneously prefer and choose Clas Ohlson ahead of other

-Number of active customers

-The target is to build a large and loyal customer base in the countries we 3.

-Brand position

-The target is to be perceived as a meaningful and trusted brand and company recognized for being passionate about simplifying life in all kinds of homes.
+Our customers Our people 1.
+2. 3.
+4. 5.
+Brand preference Number of active customers Brand position Skills development Brand position The target is that our customers spontaneously prefer and choose Clas Ohlson ahead of other alternatives.
+The target is to build a large and loyal customer base in the countries we serve.
+The target is to be per- ceived as a meaningful and trusted brand and company recognized for being passionate about simplifying life in all kinds of homes.

-Our people

-Skills development

 The target is for our employees to develop the right skills to realise our new strategy.

-Brand position

-The target is for our employees to perceive that we live up to our position both externally and internally.
-We will advance in:
+The target is for our em- ployees to perceive that we live up to our position both externally and inter- nally.
+We will advance in: • commitment • efficiency • diversity.

-- commitment

-- efficiency

-- diversity.